koppanyh/LLMDiscordBridge/README.md

 - `$ping @Bot` Used to get the bot to reply "Pong!" to test that it can read and write on a channel
 - `$register @Bot` Used to make the bot listen and reply to messages on a channel
 - `$remove @Bot` Remove the bot from a channel so it doesn't reply to any messages
+- `$reset @Bot` Clear the bot's memory of that channel's conversation
 - `$speak @Bot` Used to make the bot say something to initiate conversations
+- `$whisper @Bot` Used to make the bot say something without remembering it

 ## Setup